bioglaze/theseus/README.md

   - Linux:
     - src/Makefile can be used to compile the engine.
 Build results are copied to theseus/build.
     - Shaders can be compiled by running compile_deploy_vulkan_shaders.sh
-    - OBJ mesh converter can be build by running "make toolz" in src.
+    - OBJ mesh converter can be built by running "make toolz" in src.